Export and Import Workflows

 - Or Import from URL to load a JSON file hosted on the web.

-- After importing, review and adjust node configuration (especially credentials) before running.
+- After importing, review the node settings (especially credentials) before you run it.

 Why this matters